nikita-moor/latin-dictionary/LopezPozo1997/README.md

-# Diccionario auxiliar Español-Latín, Del Col (2007)
+# Diccionario Español-Griego-Latín, López Pozo (1997)

 Here are source files of the dictionary.
 If you are looking for the release, see [official site][1].